Zichqec/YAYA_Fundamentals/module_05_common_functions/01_type_manipulation.md

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M5.L1.ConvertArrayToString)

-The above function will output `3` (General purpose arrays and simple arrays look the same when output to a ghost's balloon)
+The above function will output `3` (General purpose arrays and simple arrays look the same when output to a ghost's balloon, so it is easier to show this change with `GETTYPE`.)

 Finally, there is `SPLIT`. `SPLIT` converts a string to a general purpose array, by splitting up the string into different elements.
 You must specify which character/string it should split on (the character that the simple array is using as the delimiter).
 It takes 2 arguments; the string to split, and which character it should split on.